SomajitDey/ipfs-chat/README.md

 5. Chat-messages are authenticated and end-to-end encrypted (See [Security](#security)).
 Shared files/directories are encrypted too.
 6. Developed with bandwidth, CPU and disk usage efficiency in mind.
 7. Written entirely in [Bash](https://www.gnu.org/software/bash/manual/bash.html); just a single shell-script.
 Apart from [go-ipfs](https://docs.ipfs.io/install/command-line/#official-distributions) and possibly `argon2`, depends only on standard GNU/Linux tools and tools that can be easily downloaded from the native package repository.
+8. For WSL, supports sharing Windows files or folders (through direct drag-n-drop) and downloading shared files in some Windows folder.

 ***Keywords*:** p2p; distributed; server-less; broker-less; TUI; secure; texting; file-sharing; ipfs; pubsub; privacy